 As Gen Zers and Millennials make up an increasingly large slice of the foodservice consumer base, these tips will help you figure out how to grab their attention.

 - 21% of Gen Zers and 19% of Millennials restrict their meat consumption in some way1, making vegan and vegetarian items a diet staple.
-If you want to stay on top of trends, our brand-new Dairy-Free Mozzarella Flavoured Shred is perfect for flexitarian, vegetarian and vegan lifestyles alike.
+If you want to stay on top of trends, our brand-new Plant-Based Mozzarella Flavoured Shred is perfect for flexitarian, vegetarian and vegan lifestyles alike.
 You will realize that it’s easy to create savoury, vegan-friendly dishes, like this colourful vegan lettuce rolls inspiration.

 - This demographic’s most craved flavours are cheesy, savoury, spicy, sweet, and smoky2.
 For a real crowd pleaser, this Calzone with Pizza Mozzarella smoke flavoured inspiration checks almost every box!